Winter Travel Guide for Nepal Bhutan Myanmar Trip

 Consider your travel insurance

 Travel insurance is always a good idea when traveling.
-But it’s especially essential during the winter months when the weather can be more unpredictable and travel disruptions are more likely.
+But it’s especially essential during the winter months.
+Because the weather can be more unpredictable and travel disruptions are more likely.
 Be sure to research and compare different travel insurance options to find the best coverage for the trip.

 Look for off-peak travel deals